StewAlexander-com/NetVendor/README.md

 - ✅ Runtime logging for troubleshooting and performance analysis (JSONL format)
 - ✅ Enhanced error handling with user-friendly messages and actionable hints
 - ✅ Offline mode support for air-gapped networks (`--offline` flag)
-- ✅ Comprehensive README with TL;DR, workflows, table of contents, and quick-start examples
 - ✅ All tests pass and program output confirmed

 **Planned:**